wangyangwang/3d-birds-flocking/README.md

 Used the <a href="http://extrapixel.github.io/gif-animation/">ProcessingGif <a/>library.

-each bird is a imported gif image.
+each bird is an imported gif image.

 Still in the early stage, weird movement...